About TCJE

 Contract Opportunities

 TCJE invites you to put your talents to work for our mission!
 We have an open call to develop a pool of skilled contractors that we can call on to support various projects and activities throughout the year.
-If you’re interested in being considered, please send an email to Leah Pinney at LPinney@TexasCJE.org that introduces yourself and shares more about your particular skills and experience.
+If you’re interested in being considered, please send an email to Karen A. Johnson, PhD at KJohnson@TexasCJE.org that introduces yourself and shares more about your particular skills and experience.
 Please attach a resume and/or one sample of your work that you think highlights how you could help advance our mission.
 In the email subject line, include which of the following opportunities you’re interested in:

 • Copy Editor [Ongoing, as needed]